Skip to main content

 Did you know?

-L-Lysine is most notable for its antiviral properties against HSV.
+L-Lysine is a conditionally essential amino acid known for its antiviral properties against herpes simplex virus (HSV).

 Forms of L-Lysine